-&lt;sup>5 Ipswich Borough Council Drainage and Flood Defence policy (May 2002, updated August 2009)
+5 Ipswich Borough Council Drainage and Flood Defence policy (May 2002, updated August 2009)

-- 8.23 There can be a multitude of benefits: for the climate, for people and for wildlife.
+- 8.19 Trees, woods and canopy cover as a whole can provide part of the solution to limiting climate change, and to helping society to adapt to the changes that we all face.
+On a global scale, we must protect and manage the canopy cover we already have as well as planting new canopy cover to "mitigate" climate change.
+CABE Space 'The benefits of urban trees' states a 10% increase in green cover can potentially eliminate the effects of climate change on increasing surface temperatures.
+Forestry commission scientists also state a 4% increase of UK land planted with new woodlands over 40 years could be locking up 10% of the nation's predicted greenhouse gas emissions by the 2050s. - 8.20 There can be a multitude of benefits: for the climate, for people and for wildlife.
 Wood is a smart choice timber is renewable and can replace other materials that require much larger fossil fuel inputs for their production.
 It can also replace fossil fuels directly in the form of renewable energy, or wood fuel.
 Trees can help Ipswich to adapt to a changing climate by intercepting rain in heavy rainstorms and to help alleviate flooding, moderate local microclimates urban areas with trees are cooler in summer and warmer in winter, and help tackle the urban heat island effect, as well as creating a valuable wildlife habitat.
 Ipswich's canopy cover and health care needs is changing.
 The Council aims to help the Borough's canopy cover to adapt and become resilient to the changing climate.
-Canopy cover and arboriculture can be an important and attractive part of the solution in Ipswich and this is taken forward through policy DM10. - 8.24 Green spaces and functioning ecosystems help in adapting to the extremes of climate change.
+Canopy cover and arboriculture can be an important and attractive part of the solution in Ipswich and this is taken forward through policy DM10. - 8.21 Green spaces and functioning ecosystems help in adapting to the extremes of climate change.
 Green areas in the Borough have less of a heat island effect than built-up areas providing opportunities for people to keep cool in hot weather.
 Green spaces also improve air quality contributing to reduced ground-level ozone, fine particulates and respiratory irritants.
 Functional ecosystem can also mitigate the risks associated with downstream flooding from extreme rainfall events.
 In recent years there is also an upsurge in 'growing your own' food on allotments that helps reduce the miles food travels.
 From mitigating the effects of climate change to improving health, parks and green spaces play a vital part in Ipswich.
-Open space protection and provision is taken forward through policies CS16, DM28 and DM29. - 8.25 This policy implements plan objectives 1 and 2.
+Open space protection and provision is taken forward through policies CS16, DM28 and DM29. - 8.22 This policy implements plan objectives 1 and 2.